 Complete The Complex Paperwork And Court Proceedings

-Trust Deeds in Scotland can only be set up and run by a licensed IP, so anyone wanting to get a formal arrangement must go through them.
-It’s a complex process full of legal pitfalls and because Trust Deeds are deeply entwined with Insolvency laws and are governed by them only qualified and appropriately licensed people can do the work involved.
+Trust Deeds can only be administered by a licensed IP, so anyone wanting to get a formal arrangement must go through them.
+It’s a complex process full of legal pitfalls and because Trust Deeds are deeply entwined with Insolvency laws, only qualified and appropriately licensed people can do the work involved.

 Nominate You For A Trust Deed in Scotland

-Once this is done, your IP contacts your creditors, circulates the proposal/agreement and then arranges a meeting with them all to discuss the proposal.
-This creditors meeting is the most important part of the Scottish Trust Deed process.
+Once this is done, your IP contacts your creditors, circulates the proposal and then discusses the proposal.

 Represent Your Interests To Your Creditors

-There’s no doubt that an IP must be a skilled negotiator if they are to persuade a number of your creditors to accept an offer to pay off a substantially reduced debt over five years.
-However, this is where an IP are worth their weight in gold – being able to put the case in the terms that creditors understand and respect enough to agree to.
+There’s no doubt that an IP must be a skilled negotiator if they are to persuade a number of your creditors to accept an offer to pay off a substantially reduced debt level over four years.

 Supervise The Trust Deed